lightning/bolts/07-routing-gossip.md

 ## The `channel_announcement` message

 This message contains ownership information about a channel.
-It ties each on-chain bitcoin key to the lightning node key, and vice-versa.
+It ties each on-chain Bitcoin key to the lightning node key, and vice-versa.

 The channel is not really usable until at least one side has announced its fee levels and expiry using `channel_update`.